Santa Maria Bail or Release from Jail

 Santa Maria Bail, or Release from Jail on Own Recognizance is one of the first matters to be addressed in a criminal case after arrest.
 Our firm, Sanger Swysen & Dunkle, handles State and Federal Criminal Defense, including, pre-indictment negotiations, corporate criminal investigations, trials and appeals.
-Call, 805-962-4887 (24 hour emergency page after hours) or 805-349-7973 e-mail.
+Call, 805-962-4887 (24 hour emergency page after hours) or 805-349-7973 or e-mail.

 SANTA MARIA BAIL OR RELEASE FROM JAIL